tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 -> imguifreetype.h/cpp:		depends on freetype2 (-lfreetype).
 License: MIT.
 It allows better font hinting, and Bold and Oblique variations of the .ttf font.
 Link: [https://github.com/Vuhdo/imgui_freetype]
 -> imguiminigames.h/cpp:	no dependencies.
 For a list of minigames and their own license, please read addons/yes_addons/imguiminigames.h.

+Tip: If you used the NO_IMGUI_ADDONS definition to disable all the "normal" addons, then all your addons behave like yes_addons!
+     That means that you can define, for example, YES_IMGUISTYLESERIALIZER to re-enable the "normal" imguistyleserializer addon.

 ===========================================
 HOW TO USE IMGUI ADDONS IN YOUR PROJECTS: